sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 ## Setting the feed programmatically

-The appcast feed URL can be changed programatically at runtime.
+The appcast feed URL can be changed programmatically at runtime.
 If the feed URL is always static and the same, please set it in the Info.plist with the `SUFeedURL` key instead.
 Even if you have a secondary appcast feed, we recommend keeping a default one specified in the application's Info.plist.

 If you want to set the feed programmatically to provide beta/nightly updates, please try to adopt [channels](#channels) in the future instead.
 If you are supporting older Sparkle versions, continue reading on.

-The recommended way to change the feed URL programatically is using `-[SUUpdaterDelegate feedURLStringForUpdater:]` (or `-[SPUUpdaterDelegate feedURLStringForUpdater:]` in Sparkle 2).
+The recommended way to change the feed URL programmatically is using `-[SUUpdaterDelegate feedURLStringForUpdater:]` (or `-[SPUUpdaterDelegate feedURLStringForUpdater:]` in Sparkle 2).

 Here is an example: